Bridgetown: Careenage

 At the heart of Bridgetown is the Careenage and Constitution River.
 The Careenage can be considered a marina for boaters entering or exiting the inner basin located directly in front of the Parliament buildings of Barbados.
 This body of water provides the city with direct access from medium-sized yachts or small craft boats.
 Although moderately shallow, the Careenage slices Bridgetown into two parts.
 During the rainy season the Constitution River flows into the Careenage area and acts as an outflow for water from the country's interior storm drainage network.
 Flowing into the Carlisle Bay on the southwest coast of the island.

 Climate

 Bridgetown features a tropical savanna climate (Köppen Aw), with relatively constant temperatures throughout the course of the year.
 While fairly hot, Bridgetown is cooled somewhat by the trade winds that affect weather in Barbados in general.
-Bridgetown's record high of 33.1 °C in September 2005 and record low of 16.5 °C on 2 January 1984.
+Bridgetown's record high was 33.1 °C in September 2005 and record low was 16.5 °C on 2 January 1984.
 Bridgetown features distinct wet and dry seasons, with a relatively lengthy wet season and a shorter dry season.
 Its wet season is from June through December, while the dry season covers the remaining months.